 FOR MORE: Splendor Page | How To Play Splendor | Splendor Review | Games Like Splendor| Buy Splendor on Amazon

 #03 | Star Wars: Imperial Assault

 Imperial Assault puts you in the midst of the Galactic Civil War between the Rebel Alliance and the Galactic Empire after the destruction of the Death Star.
 The campaign game pits the limitless troops and resources of the Galactic Empire against a crack team of elite Rebel operatives as they strive to break the Empire’s hold on the galaxy and the skirmish option game you and a friend to battle head-to-head over conflicting objectives.
 A strategy board game of tactical combat and missions for 2 – 5 players, games last about 1 – 2 hours.

-FOR MORE: Buy Star Wars Imperial Assault
+FOR MORE: Buy Star Wars Imperial Assault on Amazon

 #02 | Orléans

 During the medieval goings-on around Orléans, you must assemble a following of farmers, merchants, knights, monks, etc. to gain supremacy through trade, construction and science in medieval France.
 You can take trade trips to other cities to acquire coveted goods and build trading posts.
 You need followers and their abilities to expand your dominance by putting them to work.
 This worker placement strategy game is for 2 – 4 players with games running about 90 minutes.
 The best board games of 2014 list would not have been complete without this historical game.

 FOR MORE: Games Like Orléans | Buy Orléans on Amazon